Engee documentation

 Notebook

-The Notch-Peak Filter unit filters each channel of the input signal in time using a specified centre frequency and bandwidth.
+The Notch-Peak Filter unit filters each channel of the input signal by time, using a preset center frequency and bandwidth.

 In our case, the following settings are used:

-Let's proceed to the implementation of this project: set auxiliary functions and build a model.
+Let's move on to the implementation of this project: we will define auxiliary functions and build a model.

 In [ ]: